UnquietCode/spring-generics/README.md

 [![Tip with Gratipay](https://assets.gratipay.com/gratipay.svg)](https://gratipay.com/UnquietCode) [![Tip with Bitcoin](http://www.unquietcode.com/e_e/bitcoin.png)](https://blockchain.info/address/1Ec6mzLpJQvuzXqhxfJz1h9ZwJmoHMW9BX)**Bitcoin**

-This library is a procedurally (eg 'shaded') extraction of the generics utilities from the `spring-core` module of the [Spring Framework](https://github.com/spring-projects/spring-framework) project.
+This library is a procedural extraction (eg 'shaded jar') comprised of the generics utilities from the `spring-core` module of the [Spring Framework](https://github.com/spring-projects/spring-framework) project.
 Spring has some of the smartest generics resolution code available, but most developers are reluctant to bring a larger dependency like `spring-core` into their projects.
 Additionally, with so many users of Spring there is a higher chance of a problem arising due to